KIPAC/BootCamp/docs/windows10_setup.md

 (The lines that start with '#' are comments.)

+### Set Up Jupyter Notebook

+You will need to perform a few extra steps to get Jupyter to use your favorit web browser when displaying notebooks.

+You need to define a BROWSER variable.
+To do this open up `~/.bashrc` using your text editor and add the following line:

+    export BROWSER="/mnt/c/Program Files (x86)/Google/Chrome/Application/chrome.exe"

+If you are using a different web browser than Chrome (example above) you will need to modify the path to point to the appropriate executable.

+Next enter the following commands:

+     jupyter notebook --generate-config
+     echo c.NotebookApp.use_redirect_file = False >> ~/.jupyter/jupyter_notebook_config.py

 ### Running a notebook

-f you want to start a notebook you can then do:
+If you want to start a notebook you can then do:

     # Start a notebook server in the current directory that you are in
     jupyter notebook